Presidio Property Trust Announ - GuruFocus.com

-SAN DIEGO, CA / ACCESSWIRE / October 20, 2022 / (NASDAQ:SQFT;SQFTP;SQFTW) Presidio Property Trust, Inc. ("Presidio" or the "Company"), an internally managed, diversified real estate investment trust ("REIT"), today announced that its Board of Directors has authorized, and the Company has declared, a dividend on its 9.375% Series D Cumulative Redeemable Perpetual Preferred Stock (the "Series D Preferred Stock") for the month of October 2022.
+SAN DIEGO, CA / ACCESSWIRE / October 24, 2022 / Presidio Property Trust, Inc. (NASDAQ:SQFT)(NASDAQ:SQFTP), an internally managed, diversified real estate investment trust ("REIT"), announced the lease renewal by Fredrikson & Byron, P.A., a Minnesota-based law firm, at its Dakota Center property located in Fargo, North Dakota.

-In accordance with the terms of the Series D Preferred Stock, the October 2022 Series D dividend will be payable in cash in the amount of $0.19531 per share on November 15, 2022, to shareholders of record of Series D Preferred Stock as of the dividend record date of October 31, 2022.
+"We are pleased that Fredrikson & Byron chose to extend its occupancy at Dakota Center on a long-term basis," said Jack Heilbron, President and Chief Executive Officer.
+"Retaining our customers is of critical importance to Presidio, particularly given the currently challenging economic landscape."

+"Presidio has invested significantly in improvements to Dakota Center since our acquisition, and this lease extension is a testament to our efforts.
+Fredrikson & Byron and Presidio will be commencing a major renovation of the premises to ensure our tenant's needs will be met far into the future," said Gary Katz, Chief Investment Officer.

 About Presidio Property Trust